Be Your Own (Liturgical) Wedding Planner: Our Nuptial Mass

 Marian meditation/hymn: I love, love, love the Catholic wedding tradition of offering a bouquet of flowers to the Blessed Mother after communion.
 Since we got married during the Octave of Christmas, Kristian and I decided to present our flowers at the Nativity Scene instead of the icon of Mary.
 We also chose to have the entire congregation chant the Hail, Holy Queen in Latin instead of having a soloist sing the Ave Maria.
 Don't get me wrong: I love me some Ave Maria.
 I just really really REALLY love the Salve and loved that everyone would be able to join us in singing it--and so many of our guests did!
 It was one of the most heavenly parts of the Mass.

 4. Design Your Program with Care: I spent hours crafting the text for my program, because I wanted it to be a catechetical/evangelical guide to our wedding Mass.
 I put in explanations of each part of the Mass, quotes from the Catechism, quotes from the Church Fathers, quotes from Pope Benedict...there were a lot of quotes. ;) And, to my great delight, quite a few people commented on how much they appreciated it, especially those who weren't Catholic/ super knowledgable about what makes Catholic weddings so unique.
-As I mentioned above, I'll be sharing more details about my program on Spoken Bride, but if any of my readers is planning their wedding Mass currently and would like a copy of my program to use as a template, please feel free to email me at firstname.lastname@example.org.
+If you’re looking for a fantastic wedding program template, I highly recommend the Spoken Bride Shop.

 5. Consider incorporating the Croatian tradition of holding a crucifix during your vows.
 After reading this article years ago, and seeing friends of mine hold the crucifix during their marriage rite, I knew I wanted to do the same when I got married.
 Thankfully, Kristian was on board and we went in search of the right crucifix to use.
 We ended up buying one at the Our Lady of Guadalupe Shrine in Mexico City when we were there for a friend's wedding in October, and it was perfect.
 I can't exaggerated the profundity of holding onto the crucifix and each other's hands while vowing to love and honor each other all the days of our life.
 We now have our crucifix hanging in the living room, and whenever I pass by I either touch or kiss Jesus' pierced feet as a reminder of the fact that Kristian and I promised to die for one another, day in and day out, for the rest of our lives.
 I'm certain that in the future, when the inevitable difficulties of daily married life surface, that crucifix will come to mean even more to Kristian and me.